 Printing on Campus

 Lesley University uses a virtual printer system called Papercut to allow users to release print requests at any Toshiba copier on campus.
 The virtual printer can be added to any Lesley issued computer by following the Mac self-install instructions or PC self-install instructions.
 For those using a personal device, PDFs and image files may be uploaded to web print and then released at any Toshiba Copier.
-Toshiba copiers on campus are accessed using your Lesley single sign-on.
+Toshiba copiers on campus are accessed by tapping your Lesley card or using your Lesley single sign-on.
 Lesley University’s print service is secure, confidential, centralized print service making.
 Personal office printers are not available for request per University Policy.

 Wi-Fi @ Lesley - EDUROAM